What is fatigue and why does it matter?

 Over the last two years we’ve endured a pandemic and economic disruption that has affected all of us.
 With no playbook, businesses and their people responded as best they could, with deep-rooted practices being redefined almost overnight.
 However, such rapid adjustment to our way of working has taken its toll, with over a third of employees reporting a lack of energy.

-As part of New Possible’s NP360 assessment, we’ve developed technology to objectively measure fatigue in your workforce, based on a similar approach used onboard the International Space Station.
+We’ve developed technology to objectively measure fatigue in your workforce, based on a similar approach used onboard the International Space Station.
+You can include this interactive fatigue test in your NP360 assessment.

 This article explores fatigue in more detail, including how it can be measured and minimised.